apc-io/apc-firefox-os/building-guide.md

 # 1. INTRODUCTION

-This document introduces step-by-step instructions to build Firefox OS for APC 8950.
+This document introduces step-by-step instructions to build Firefox OS for APC 8880 (aka ROCK II).

 Porting method comes from Mozilla.
 Details can be found at:
 * https://developer.mozilla.org/en-US/docs/Mozilla/Firefox_OS/Porting